Fees & Funding

 Depending on the type of programme you undertake at Mary Immaculate College, you may be required to pay tuition fees and other charges.
 There are also various types of funding available through educational schemes, loans or scholarships to help international students.

 The designation of a student as being from the EU or a Non-EU country determines the fees they will pay at Mary Immaculate College (MIC) i.e. there may be cases where a non-EU national acquires EEA citizenship during the course of their third level studies and would qualify for the HEA's 'Free Fees' Scheme, for example.

 To determine status, EU/Non-EU Status Assessments are conducted in MIC by the International Office.

 Note: Some programmes have other charges as well as tuition fees.

-There are a number of ways to pay fees including PaytoStudy, which allows you to make international payments to Mary Immaculate College for free, without paying international banking charges while receiving competitive foreign exchange rates.
+There are a number of ways to pay fees to Mary Immaculate College including PaytoStudy (which allows you to make international payments without paying international banking charges while receiving competitive foreign exchange rates.

 - A more streamlined payment process

 - No international sender/receiver fees

 - Register on the secure PaytoStudy domain and enter your payment details.

 - You'll receive the exchange rate for that day, choose between wire transfer or credit card